basisproject/paper/src/06-housing.md

 ## Home purchasing

 Regional socialism -- while possibly engaging in the purchasing of condos, duplexes, and single-family homes at its own will -- takes no position on its members buying or selling property inside or outside the geographical region.
-While property speculation will be a method of generating personal profit, the complications of attempting to regulate this market are much too numerous and would likely stifle participation.
+While property speculation will be a method of generating personal profit, the complications of attempting to regulate this market are much too numerous and will likely stifle participation.

 It is hoped that the region buying up properties and setting rents fairly will have a calming effect on the surrounding housing markets, reducing the amount of profit that real estate speculation can deliver.